jeremytrips/django_base_project/README.md

 - IsActive
 You can always add or disable some in the settings.py file.

-As we have said before every functionalities has been implemented in the FESTful architecture.
+As we have said before every functionalities has been implemented in a FESTful architecture.
 For now user functionalities are:
 - User registration
 - User email verification
 - User deleting
 - User Login
 - user Logout
+- User reporting
+- User inactive mode
+- User settings model

 ## Upcoming features
 We plan on adding more user functionalities as:
-- User inactive model
-- User settings model
-- User reporting
 - HTML templating email verification
+- Improve admin panel